PoCInnovation/Pool2023/Software/day05/React/README.md

 }
 ```

-- Create the file `src/theme/index.ts` and fill it with:
+- Add and `index.ts` file in the `theme` folder to define Chakra breakpoints that will help us make it [responsive](https://www.w3schools.com/html/html_responsive.asp):
 ```ts
 import { extendTheme } from '@chakra-ui/react';